Annie on My Mind: Plot summary

 Liza Winthrop first meets Annie Kenyon at the Metropolitan Museum of Art on a rainy day.
-The two become fast friends, although they come from different backgrounds and have differing levels of confidence.
+The two quickly become close friends, despite coming from different backgrounds and possessing differing levels of confidence.

-Liza is the student body president at her private school, Foster Academy, where she is studying hard to get into MIT and become an architect.
+Liza is the student body president at her private school, Foster Academy, where she is working hard to get into MIT and become an architect.
 She lives with her parents and younger brother in the upscale neighborhood of Brooklyn Heights, where most residents are professionals.
-While at school, Liza fails to stop a friend and classmate, Sally Jarrell, from running her amateur ear-piercing business in the school basement, causing Liza and Sally to be reprimanded by the headmistress, Mrs. Poindexter.
+At school, Liza fails to prevent her friend and classmate, Sally Jarrell, from running an amateur ear-piercing business in the school basement, resulting in both Liza and Sally being reprimanded by the headmistress, Mrs. Poindexter.

-Annie goes to a public school and lives with her parents—a bookkeeper and a cabdriver—and grandmother in a lower-income part of Manhattan.
-Although Annie is not sure if she will be accepted, she hopes to attend the University of California, Berkeley to develop her talent as a singer.
+Annie attends a public school and lives with her parents—a bookkeeper and a cabdriver—and her grandmother in a lower-income part of Manhattan.
+Although unsure if she will be accepted, Annie hopes to attend the University of California, Berkeley, to develop her talent as a singer.

-While they have different histories and goals in life, the two girls do share a close friendship that quickly grows into love.
-Liza's school is struggling to remain open and she finds herself having to defend a student, her friend Sally, in a school trial in front of the student body.
-This results in a three-day school suspension for Liza and helps to bring Liza and Annie closer together as they both deal with the struggles encountered by many high school students.
+Despite their different backgrounds and life goals, the two girls share a close friendship that quickly blossoms into love.
+Liza's school is struggling to stay open, and she finds herself defending Sally in a school trial in front of the student body.
+This results in a three-day suspension for Liza and helps bring Liza and Annie closer as they both navigate the challenges many high school students face.

-The suspension and the partly concomitant Thanksgiving break give the girls time to become closer and lead to their first kiss.
-Annie admits that she has thought that she may be gay.
-Liza soon realizes that although she has always considered herself different, she has not considered her sexual orientation until falling in love with Annie.
+The suspension, coinciding with the Thanksgiving break, gives the girls time to grow even closer, leading to their first kiss.
+Annie admits that she has wondered if she might be gay.
+Liza soon realizes that, although she has always felt different, she hadn't considered her sexual orientation until she fell in love with Annie.